-The Fulton Hogan Executive Management team comprises of leaders who work together to make best for business strategic decisions so we continue to be an enduring civil infrastructure business throughout Australasia and to provide a safe workplace for our employees.
+The Fulton Hogan Executive Management team comprises leaders who work together to make the best strategic decisions so we continue to be an enduring civil infrastructure business throughout Australasia and provide a safe workplace for our employees.

 Meet the team

 Cos joined Fulton Hogan in September 2017 as Group Chief Executive Officer, and appointed was Managing Director in June 2018.

 As Group CEO, Cos has responsibility for leading the development and execution of the Company’s long term strategy, as well as, overseeing the performance of Fulton Hogan Ltd and its subsidiary operations in New Zealand, Australia and the Pacific.

 Cos has extensive experience in the contracting industry.
 He was previously the CEO for Downer New Zealand and also held a senior role in Downer EDI’s Infrastructure Services business in Australia.
 Prior to this, Cos had a 15 year history with Fulton Hogan across a broad range of management roles and locations.